All posts

 The hidden cost is not just time.
 A new advertiser can make expensive mistakes before a campaign has enough data to teach anything.
 Broad match, default network settings, and unclear conversion tracking can burn a small budget quickly.

-A managed-account model moves the platform setup behind the scenes.
-You submit the business, landing page, budget, targeting, and creative direction through a simplified dashboard.
-The provider runs the campaign under its own managed advertiser accounts and surfaces performance back to you.
+A connected-account model moves the platform work behind the scenes without taking ownership away.
+You connect your own Google Ads account with one-click OAuth, then submit the business, landing page, budget, targeting, and creative direction through a simplified dashboard.
+The AI builds and runs the campaign inside your account and surfaces performance back to you.
+AdFlint deliberately does not pool customers into a shared or provider-owned account.

 This can be useful if you need speed, do not want to learn Ads Manager, or are still validating whether paid acquisition is worth deeper investment.
-It is also why AdFlint has a dedicated page for running Google Ads without a Google Ads account.
+It is also why AdFlint has a dedicated page for running Google Ads without learning Google Ads.

 What You Gain